Quansight/gulinalg/README.md

 1. `np.linalg.vecdot` complex conjugates its first argument.
 Therefore for complex-valued arguments it is equivalent to `gulinalg.dotc1d`, and for real-valued arguments it is equivalent to `gulinalg.inner1d`.
-2. For matrix factorization, `gulinalg` functions return tuples of arrays, while `np.linalg` analogs return namedtuples.
+2. For matrix factorizations, `gulinalg` functions return tuples of arrays, while `np.linalg` analogs return namedtuples.
 3. `np.matvec` and `np.vecmat` functions are new in NumPy version 2.2.0.
-4. For matrix factorizationsWhere the result is not unique (e.g., the `QR`factorization is unique only up to a matching permutation of the rows of the `Q` matrix and the columns of the `R` matrix), `np.linalg` and `gulinalg` functions may return different, if equivalent, results.
+4. For matrix factorizations, where the result is not unique (e.g., the `QR`factorization is unique only up to a matching permutation of the rows of the `Q` matrix and the columns of the `R` matrix), `np.linalg` and `gulinalg` functions may return different, if equivalent, results.